Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

  * OPTIGA&trade; TPM SLI 9670, automotive security applications
  * OPTIGA&trade; TPM SLM 9670, industrial security applications

-We refer with "OPTIGA&trade; TPM SLx TPM2.0" to all of the above 3 members of the OPTIGA TPM2.0 product family with SPI interface.
+We refer with "OPTIGA&trade; TPM SLx TPM2.0" to all of the above 3 variants of the OPTIGA&trade; TPM2.0 product family with SPI interface.

 The described steps to use an OPTIGA&trade; TPM as a an Hardware Security Module for AWS IoT Greengrass on an Raspberry Pi&reg; 3 Linux Environment can be performed with one of the Infineon Iridium SLx 9670 TPM2.0 SPI Boards, listed in the Table below: